Deployment Guide

 postgresql://...?sslmode=require&connection_limit=10

-• Upgrade Neon plan for more connections
+• Upgrade your Neon plan for more connections

 • Use Prisma Accelerate for connection pooling